ontio/documentation/sharding/README.md

 ### Ontology-cli

-The method of calling smart contract using Ontology-cli is the same as [existing cli] (https://github.com/ontio/ontology/blob/master/docs/specifications/cli_user_guide_CN.md), except that you need to add one more parameter ```- -ShardID```.
+The method of calling smart contract using Ontology-cli is the same as [existing cli](https://github.com/ontio/ontology/blob/master/docs/specifications/cli_user_guide.md), except that you need to add one more parameter ```- -ShardID```.
 The new ```--ShardID``` parameter is used to indicate contract on which shard is called.
 If not specified, the default is 0.
 There are two limitations to using Ontology-cli to call a sharding smart contract:
-1. Ontology-cli needs to be compiled with the code in the [ontology sharding branch] (https://github.com/ontio/ontology/tree/sharding);
+1. Ontology-cli needs to be compiled with the code in the [ontology sharding branch](https://github.com/ontio/ontology/tree/sharding);
 2. Only the synchronous nodes which activate the Sharding TestNet can use Ontology-cli.
 You need to synchronize the blocks on the shard whose contract you are going to call.

 Example: